microsoft/vscode-docs/docs/remote/wsl.md

 If you are working with the same repository in WSL and Windows, be sure to set up consistent line endings.
 See [tips and tricks](/docs/remote/troubleshooting.md#resolving-git-line-ending-issues-in-containers-resulting-in-many-modified-files) for details.

 You can also avoid passwords by configuring WSL to use the Windows Git credential manager.
-See [tips and tricks](/docs/remote/troubleshooting.md#sharing-git-credentials-between-windows-and-wsl) to for details.
+See [tips and tricks](/docs/remote/troubleshooting.md#sharing-git-credentials-between-windows-and-wsl) for details.

 ## Managing extensions